Master in Computer Science

 - Startup Founder or CTO

-The Master in Computer Science curriculum includes a variety of rigorous courses that will give you the the skills you need to develop digitally enabled solutions to emerging business challenges and human needs.
+The Master in Computer Science curriculum includes a variety of rigorous courses that will give you the skills you need to develop digitally enabled solutions to emerging business challenges and human needs.

 In an educational innovation unique to Cornell Tech, you'll also participate in an immersive Studio experience, in which you'll hone your team-building and leadership skills while developing a new product idea in response to the strategic needs of a real organization and create your own startup.